Your dog’s poop should be a shade of brown and firm enough to pick up but not so hard that they struggle to defecate.

 At Sundays, we use only whole and all-natural ingredients to keep your pup happy and healthy.
 Find out more about our ingredients and how our food can help your dog’s digestion at sundaysfordogs.com/food/ingredients.

 Every dog is unique, so be sure to consult your vet if you notice any problems with your dog’s stool.
 They can help identify any digestive issues and create a treatment plan with you.

 About the author

 She received a BS in Animal Sciences with Distinction in Research from Cornell University and her vet degree from the University of Pennsylvania, where she did original research at the Penn Working Dog Center.
 Tory completed her internship in veterinary medicine at the world-renowned Animal Medical Center in New York City where she treated an actual lame duck and saw a hungry snake that hadn’t eaten in a year.

 Tory grew up outside of Chicago with chocolate labs.
 She’s not sure why she ever gave up her first job, which was as a dog beach attendant on Lake Michigan.
-Over 8 years ago she rescued a mixed breed terrier named Mabel who is obsessed with tennis balls.
+About 9 years ago she rescued a mixed breed terrier named Mabel who is obsessed with tennis balls.
 Mabel is also her tireless running buddy who completed a 14-mile run while Tory was training for the Chicago Marathon.
 Tory enjoys dog training and competing in dog sports such as agility and dock diving.